livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ![New dataset in index](./img/500_new_dataset_in_index.png)

 The lookup server makes the dataset discoverable by its administrative and descriptive metadata.
-A search query may be plain text ad aim at content of the `README.yml`, i.e.
+A search query may be plain text to aim at content of the `README.yml`, i.e.

 ![.dtool/README.txt content](./img/510_text_search.png)